santhosh3/Technical-Communication/Energy_Management.md

 ## Q2.
 When do you find getting into the Stress quadrant?

-- When I am unable to do any work before the deadline, unable to solve any problem, and not getting any results from utilizing a different approach, then I find myself in a stressful situation at that time I am not able to take anyThing into my brain.
+- When I am unable to do any work before the deadline, unable to solve any problem, and not getting any results from utilizing a different approach, then I find myself in a stressful situation at that time.
+I am not able to get anything into my brain.

 ## Q3.
 How do you understand if you are in the Excitement quadrant?